-Have you ever wondered how many different species of reptiles and amphibians you have seen in the park over the years?
-Download and print a copy of one or all of the checklist below and start keeping track.
+Have you ever wondered how many different species you have seen in the park over the years?
+It's time to download and print a copy of one or all of the checklist below and start keeping track.
 If you happen to find a species in the park that is not on the list take a clear photograph and note its location.
 Report your finding to the park to help support the park scientist.
 This is a great way to become a Citizen Scientist!

 Educational Programs (PDF)